 The above-mentioned research work represents the basis for our study programmes.
-With the development of research focused at preserving ecology of marine ecosystems, we introduced in the Slovenian higher education a unique study programme – the science of sea protection.
-As an upgrade to the existing undergraduate programme in biodiversity and master programme in nature conservation, we are planning to offer also a doctoral programme.
+With the development of research focused on preserving ecology of marine ecosystems, we introduced a unique study programme into Slovenian higher education – the science of sea protection.
+As an upgrade to the existing undergraduate programme in biodiversity and master's programme in nature conservation, we are planning to also offer a doctoral programme.

-For a high-quality teaching and research work, we offer modern laboratories in the University campus Livade in Izola, where students can easily be enthusiastic about studying and researching.
-Within the biological and natural science evenings, which are intended for general public, thematic lectures, workshops for schoolchildren, research camps for high school students and meetings with mentors, where teachers of all Slovenian schools are regularly invited, we realize our mission in raising awareness and education on the importance and characteristics of healthy ecosystems as basics of our daily life and sustainable development of our society.
+For high-quality teaching and research work, we offer modern laboratories on the University campus Livade in Izola, where students can easily be enthused about studying and researching.
+Through the biological and natural science evenings, which are intended for the general public, thematic lectures, workshops for schoolchildren, research camps for high school students and meetings with mentors, where teachers of all Slovenian schools are regularly invited, we realize our mission in raising awareness and education on the importance and characteristics of healthy ecosystems as basics of our daily life and the sustainable development of our society.

-The department actively cooperates with foreign higher education institutions, both in the organization of summer schools for students (in the summer of 2017 in cooperation with Oregon State University we will organize an international summer school on the topic of sea protection) and projects.
-Among the international projects, where our university is a partner institution, we would like to highlighted the STARBIOS2 project (Structural Transformation to Attain Responsible Biosciences) and LIFE EUROTURTLES (Collective Actions for Improving the conservation status of the EU sea turtle populations).
+The department actively cooperates with foreign higher education institutions, both in the organization of summer schools for students (in the summer of 2017, in cooperation with Oregon State University, we will organize an international summer school on the topic of sea protection) and projects.
+Among the international projects, where our university is a partner institution, we would like to highlight the STARBIOS2 project (Structural Transformation to Attain Responsible Biosciences) and LIFE EUROTURTLES (Collective Actions for Improving the conservation status of the EU sea turtle populations).